 An important concept in statistics is measures of spread or variation.
 A basic numerical description of a data set requires both measures of central tendency and spread.
 For example, say that you know that the average, or mean, income in a certain area is $30,000.
-Taking this number alone, it could just as easily describe an area where incomes are spread out fairly evenly between $25,000 and $35,000, as an area where most of the incomes are $10,000 and a few very lucky people have an income of $1,000,000.
+Taking this number alone, it could just as easily describe an area where incomes are spread out fairly evenly between $25,000 and $35,000, as an area where most of the incomes are $10,000 and a few exceptionally hard-working and/or very lucky people have an income of $1,000,000.
 This is where measures of spread come in.

 Just as there are several measures (mean, median, mode) used to measure central tendency, there are also several measures of spread, including: